 I definitely love that combination, as I have a much loved recipe for Pumpkin Cream Cheese Muffins with Streusel, too.
 I must admit I do prefer them in this larger form: there is a significant cream cheese layer, and the streusel stays put much better.

 I use 4 inch [5 cm] springform pans to make these mini cakes, so they bake up with perfect edges, and release easily.
-I have not tried making these in a 9 by 13 pan [23 by 33 cm] or muffin tins, but if you do experiment with those, leave a comment below and let us know how it turned out!
+They’re the perfect individual serving.

 How to Know When Your Mini Cakes are Done Baking